odow/SDDP.jl/docs/src/guides/add_a_risk_measure.md

-# Add a risk measure
+# How to add a risk measure

 ```@meta
 DocTestSetup = quote